Gasy, Bloaty, Burpy…

 Chew Chew Chew Food and Drink (yes, chew your liquids!)

 - Digestion starts in the mouth with the enzyme in saliva.
 Have you ever noticed when you feel hungry you start to salivate?
-That is the body getting ready for food.
+That is the Healthy Body getting ready for food.

 - Chewing stimulates jaw activity and strengthens the mouth muscles.